Spinal Injury Attorneys in Dallas, Amarillo, and Abilene, Texas

 What is a Spinal Cord Injury?

 The spinal cord runs along the spine, through the back and neck, and up to the brain.
 It carries signals throughout the body that allow you to move freely.
-When you get into an accident, the impact can dislodge vertebrae in the spine, which will often lead to serious spinal cord injuries.
+When you get into an accident, the impact can dislodge vertebrae in the spine, often leading to serious spinal cord injuries.

 Spinal cord injuries usually have lifelong effects.
 These injuries may include partial to complete paralysis, depending on where on the spine the injury takes place.
 This paralysis may be curable, but it’s usually permanent.

 Degenerative diseases sometimes cause spinal cord injuries, but they’re more commonly the result of accidents, negligence, or violence.
 The most common causes of spinal cord injuries are: